Show Table of Contents

 - Update the system databases:

-- Users must log out and back in again before the system-wide settings take effect.
+- Log out and back in again before the system-wide settings take effect.

 This configuration initiates a system shutdown after pressing the power button.
 To configure the system differently, you can set the behavior of particular buttons.